-In a previous entry, “Six Great Times to Ask a Question” I reminisced about my first steps with improvisation as a high school performer in New Zealand during the late 1980’s.
+In a previous entry, “Six Great Times to Ask a Question” I reminisced about my first steps with improvisation as a high school performer in New Zealand during the late 1980s.
 I recalled a dog-eared manual that included the “Ten Commandments” of Theatresports, guidelines to help inspire and motivate the novice mind.
 It had been quite a long time since I had thought of these days and this particular set of rules.
 I’m not sure if they were ever quite formalized like this in other regions of the world that played in the franchise but I distinctly remember them as part of my initiation into the craft.
 Over 30 years later, it strikes me as an interesting exercise to revisit these foundational concepts now that I have a few more experiences under my belt.
-If these prove interesting and helpful, I might try to make my way through all ten in the coming months!
-If not, then here’s one!

 The first Theatresports Commandment is: